Why are your Azure Costs Rising?

 Unfortunately, in many cases, the promised cost savings do not happen, and over time, businesses face ever increasing monthly subscription costs, often without any real indication of what is driving the rising cost.

-There are a number of factors which contribute to rising Azure Costs.
+There are a number of factors that contribute to rising Azure Costs.
 Some of them are relatively straightforward to address, while others are more complex and systemic.
 Thankfully, in most cases, better management of cloud infrastructure can help to reduce Azure Costs and help to maintain a more efficient environment for applications and data.

 Why are Your Azure Costs Rising?